sahithyasridhar/fa18-523-65/Project-report/report-duplicated.md

 # Data analysis Of Yelp reviews

 :o: duplicated submission as duplicated submission is managed in hid 67 you must decide where you l=place this.
 We will not review.
-It also contains wrong headings
+It also contains wrong headings, directory name

 # Project members and Work Breakdown: